McGillAerospaceDesignSociety/AEROdocs/docs/development/adv_topics.rst

 	G(s) = \frac{m}{s^2 + 2\zeta \omega_0 s + \omega_0^2}

 This transfer function reflects several common considerations in soft-mounting autopilots.
 Firstly, recall that the damping ratio varies from underdamped (:math:`\zeta <1`), critically damped (:math:`\zeta = 1`), to overdamped (:math:`\zeta > 1`).
 The mass will no longer oscillate if the system is critically damped or overdamped.
-Also, the mass will return to its initial position in the shortest time if the system is critically damped.

 Hence, vibration isolaters are tuned so that the damping ratio :math:`\zeta` approaches 1.
 The expression :math:`\zeta = \frac{c}{2\sqrt{mk}}` also shows that viscoelastic materials with high damping coefficient :math:`c` contributes to good vibration absorption by driving :math:`\zeta` beyond 1, while excessively elastic materials with high elastic modulus :math:`k` drives :math:`\zeta` below 1, rendering the system underdamped and introducing oscillations.